Peptides

 The peptide is notable for its stability (resistant to stomach acid degradation), its multi-system healing effects (tendons, muscles, gut, nerves, bone), and its apparent safety profile in animal studies even at high doses.
 Human clinical trials remain limited, which is why access exists primarily through the research chemical or compounding pharmacy markets.

 The FDA's 2024 reclassification of BPC-157 as a substance with no basis for compounding significantly impacted clinical access in the US.
 Many clinics that previously prescribed compounded BPC-157 have been forced to discontinue, pushing most users to the research chemical market.
+For how this fits the broader picture of the legal status of peptides, see our dedicated FAQ.
 This guide covers what the research shows — not a recommendation for or against use.

 BPC-157 Benefits: What the Research Shows